w3f/Grants-Program/applications/MeProtocol.md

 **Why are we motivated to build in the Substrate/Polkadot/Kusama ecosystem?**
 We like the ecosystem for several reasons:

-We share the same philosophy of interoperability.
+- We share the same philosophy of interoperability.
-Our exchange functionality utilizes the concept of decentralized exchanges but engineered for loyalty rewards, leveraging Polkadot's ecosystem for cross-chain operations.
+- Our exchange functionality utilizes the concept of decentralized exchanges but engineered for loyalty rewards, leveraging Polkadot's ecosystem for cross-chain operations.
-As we continue to develop our protocol, it should integrate with other related protocols and be used by other applications without being constrained to one network.
+- As we continue to develop our protocol, it should integrate with other related protocols and be used by other applications without being constrained to one network.

 **Why are we interested in creating this project?**